 - Other studies have shown antioxidant vitamins such as vitamin C and foods containing omega-3 fatty acids may reduce cataract risk.

 - Another cataract prevention tip is, to wear protective sunglasses that block 100 percent of the sun's UV rays when you go outdoors.

-- Be consistent on your eye check ups.
+- Be consistent with your eye check-ups.